|ME/TAM coursework||12 hour minimum|

 - Maximum of 4 hours of independent study may be applied toward degree requirements.

-- Students in the program must maintain a minimum GPA of 3.0.
+- Students in the program must maintain a minimum GPA of 3.0 to remain in good academic standing.

 No course used to fulfill any degree requirement may be taken using the “Credit/No Credit” or “Audit” options.
-All degree requirements must be fulfilled with graduate-level standard letter grade courses.
+All degree requirements must be fulfilled with graduate-level (400 and 500 level) standard letter grade courses.

-M.Eng.ME students are allotted up to five calendar years after their first registration in the Graduate College to finish the degree.
-However, extension of the full-time program beyond three semesters would require justification.
+Online students in the M.Eng.ME program are allotted up to five calendar years after their first registration in the Graduate College to finish the degree.
+On campus students have 3 semesters to complete the program.
+Time extensions may be requested, if needed, through the Graduate College petition process.